Data is the lifeblood of your business. How do you protect it?

 With information security theft on the rise, enterprises must find effective ways to protect their data, and many such enterprises are turning to DLP implementations to secure their networks.
 Data Loss Prevention strategies have been evolving for several years.
 Successful implementation of DLP requires that it be approached as part of an overall program, rather than as a technology solution.
 DLP protection is limited to documents within the perimeter of the enterprise, or those documents stored on enterprise-managed hardware.

 Since data is everywhere in the Enterprise there is no one tool by itself that can fully protect your data.
-To implement an effective Data Loss Prevention solution multiple layers of policy, procedures and toolsets are required.
-Many of these seem like common-sense, most are basic to normal operations of a functioning Enterprise.
+To implement an effective Data Loss Prevention solution multiple layers of policy, procedures, and toolsets are required.
+Many of these seem like common sense, and most are basic to normal operations of a functioning Enterprise.
 The trick is to make sure that they all overlap with no holes for data to leak thru.
 Since data can only be fully protected and controlled by maintaining the location of your data; behind your firewall with all of the multiple layers of data protection that you can provide.

 - Monthly Computer Hygiene: Defrag HD, Delete duplicate/unnecessary files, run anti-virus/anti-malware